nidhipandya/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

-### Overview of the analysis: Explain the purpose of this analysis.
+### Overview of the analysis

 This project is analyzing Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

-In this project I chose to analyze the video games reviews dataset.
-I used PySpark to perform the ETL process to extract the dataset, transform the data, connected to an AWS RDS instance, and loaded the transformed data into pgAdmin.
-Next, I used PySpark to determine if there is any bias toward favorable reviews from Vine members in the video games dataset.

 Here I am analyzing the [video games reviews](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz) AWS dataset.
 The two processes are performed here.